 Landscape Design Council Award for Excellence in Design (established 1982) may be given to an individual, a group, or an organization, who has promoted superior design standards through a planned, implemented, and well-maintained landscape.
 Categories may be selected annually.

-The Love-ly Garden Award (established 2006 in memory of Penny Jarvis): A Watering Can and a certificate are given by the Gardening Consultants Council, for a garden created with love by a garden club member.
+The Love-ly Garden Award (established 2006 in memory of Penny Jarvis): A suitable garden ornament and a certificate are presented by the Gardening Consultants Council, for a garden created with love by a garden club member.
 Anyone may nominate a member’s garden.
-The recipient is selected by the Council Awards Committee.
+The recipient is selected by the Council’s Awards Committee.

 Tribute Award for Photography: Pin and certificate awarded to an individual member who has made outstanding contributions in this area.